Goldtope1/Call-Center-Analysis/README.md

 ### SKILLS/CONCEPT DEMONSTRATED

-Table Structuring, Data cleaning, powerQuery, Data Transformation, Data analysis & visualization PROBLEM STATEMENT
+Table Structuring, Data cleaning, powerQuery, Data Transformation, Data analysis & visualization

+### PROBLEM STATEMENT

-This dataset contains the data from a call center in 2015 QTR1 and was tasked to analyze this dataset and provide insights from the analysis, the questions asked were:
+This dataset contains the data from a call center in 2015 QTR1 and was tasked to analyze this dataset and provide insights from the analysis

+The questions asked were:
 Total Calls
 Average speed of answer in seconds
 Average satisfaction